pontalainen/bord_laravel/README.md

 #### Done!

 Now you should be able to use the project.
 If not, try to just wait a minute or so and then try again.
-If the CSS won't load, try stopping the vite instance, reboot it and run the npm run build command once more.
+If the CSS won't load, try stopping the vite instance, reboot it and run the npm run dev command once more.